Motif 31: Kundry's Curse

 vielleicht erneu't, zu büssen Schuld aus früh'rem Leben.
 It is heard again at Amfortas' cry to the Redeemer.
 Then the latter part (C) appears immediately after Kundry

-awakes at the call of Klingsor in the second act.
+awakes at the call of Klingsor in the second act (bars 143-145).
 Klingsor echoes (C) and then (A) appears accompanying Kundry's lament.
-But these are only pre- echoes.
-Most of the complex
+But these are only pre- echoes, as is

 zu büssen Schuld aus früh'rem Leben) until she meets her Redeemer.